-Zynq-7000 All Programmable SoCs use a multi-stage boot process that supports both a non-secure and a secure boot.
+Zynq-7000 and Zynq-7000S devices use a multi-stage boot process that supports both a non-secure and a secure boot.
 The PS is the master of the boot and configuration process.
 For a secure boot, the PL must be powered on to enable the use of the security block located within the PL, which provides 256-bit AES and SHA decryption/authentication.